 - O: Oscar – Man overboard

-- P: Papa – In port: All personnel return to ship; vessel is about to sail; At sea: It may be used by fishing vessels to mean: “My nets have come fast upon an obstruction”
+- P: Papa – In port: All personnel return to ship; vessel is about to sail; At sea, fishing vessels might use this specific flag to convey the message “My nets have become entangled with an obstacle.”

 - Q: Quebec – I request free pratique

 - R: Romeo – reverse course

 - S: Sierra – engines are going astern

 - T: Tango – Keep clear; engaged in trawling.
 (International); Do not pass ahead of me.
 (Navy)

 - U: Uniform – you are heading into danger